Raofin/iBOS-Assignment/README.md

 # iBOS-Assignment

-### **Description**:

 This repository contains an Employee Management API built using C#, .NET Core, MSSQL, and Entity Framework Core.
-The API provides a set of endpoints to manage and retrieve employee data, along with advanced features like employee hierarchy, salary analysis, attendance reports, and more.

-### **API Endpoints**:
+## **API Endpoints**:

 1. **Update Employee Name and Employee Code** (`PUT /api/Employees/UpdateNameAndCode/{id}`):
    - Allows you to update an employee's name and code.